FACULTY

 across industries like manufacturing and energy.
 A Fellow of the Academy of Social Sciences, she has published extensively and served as Deputy Editor of the Academy of Management Journal.

-Dr Simon Learmount
+Dr. Simon Learmount

 Associate Professor in Corporate Governance, Judge Business School, University of Cambridge